-The idea of free will is a useful construction giving humans dignity, a sense of power and allows them to better function as social animals.
+The idea of free will is a useful construction giving humans dignity, a sense of power, and allowing them to better function as social animals.

 Society, by giving people the illusion of free will, actually conditions them to willingly conform and work together.
-That doesn’t mean that they truly have choices beyond biology and evolution, So all actions, even the one to end life (suicide) come from nature (biology/evolution).
+That doesn’t mean that they truly have choices beyond biology and evolution.

 The challenge for humans is to figure out what to do with their lives, with what they perceive as their Freedom, their Free Will.